nadavmatalon/student-directory/README.md

  If the user enters anything other than an integer, they are asked to try again.

+In each of the above presentation modes the student list includes:

+- a header
-In each of the above presentation modes of the student list is includes a header, an indexed list of student names, and a footer that quotes the overall number of students on the list regardless of whether the list was filtered or not.
+- an indexed list of student names (sorted automatically in alphabetical order)
+- a footer that quotes the overall number of students on the list (regardless of whether the list was filtered or not).

 ###3.
 Load student list